Pr0methean/ScrapeFactordbPrpsRust/README.md

 ## Finishing the unfinished entries on FactorDB

-The scripts in this repository help the field of pure mathematics by factorizing large integers or establishing that they're prime numbers, and submitting the results to factordb.com to be stored.
-The ways it will help for a given number depend on its current status on factordb.com.
+The programs in this repository help the field of pure mathematics by factorizing large integers or establishing that they're prime numbers, and submitting the results to factordb.com to be stored.
+You can run them on GitHub Actions and/or your own computer (currently tuned for Linux x86-64).
+The ways they will help for a given number depend on its current status on factordb.com.

 ### Probable prime (PRP, 300 digits or larger)